 If you’re driving your own car abroad, you need your driving licence, vehicle registration document and motor insurance policy.

-If you’re looking for European car insurance, bear in mind that your UK policy will protect you for driving abroad in the EU, the EEC and Switzerland, but this tends to amount to third-party cover only — if you want more comprehensive car insurance with extras such as breakdown cover, speak to your provider about an upgrade.
+If you’re looking for European car insurance, bear in mind that your UK policy will protect you for driving abroad in the EU, the EEC and Switzerland, but this tends to amount to third-party cover only.
+If you want more comprehensive European car insurance with extras such as breakdown cover, speak to your provider about an upgrade.

 Some countries will require foreign drivers to carry a ‘green card’ – a form of ID you can get free from your insurer.
 This document proves that you hold a form of European car insurance.
 If you are intending to drive abroad outside of the EU, you should also check to see if you need an International Driving Permit — annual permits cost £5.50 and can be bought from the Post Office, the AA and the RAC.